prscX/react-native-file-type/README.md

 # React Native - File Type

-> ReactNative: Detect the file type of a Buffer/Uint8Array by reading from Local
+> ReactNative: Detect the file type of a Buffer/Uint8Array by reading it from
-> Storage
+> device (Android/iOS/Widnows) file system

 This library is a React Native wrapper around [sindresorhus/file-type](https://github.com/sindresorhus/file-type) node.